 As we go forward in this article, we’ll spend some time discussing precisely what’s wrong with latex balloons.
 Rather than beginning on a negative note, let’s start by discussing some eco-friendly alternatives we can use to celebrate in place of helium-filled balloons or party decorations.

 Kite flying was a time-honored pastime of American youth through the heart of the 20th century.
-Many baby boomers grew up making kites out of newspaper and random branches, using rags for tails.
+Many baby boomers grew up making kites out of newspapers and random branches, using rags for tails.
 If you had 10¢, you had your choice of a multitude of kites at the dime store.
 While kites are still readily available and inexpensive, they have fallen out of favor in the digital-geared 21st century.

 The beauty of kites is that a few dozen can fill the sky more colorfully than a hundred balloons, which will create lasting memories for children who have never seen multiple kites in flight.
-And unlike latex balloon release events at birthday parties where you’ll never see the balloons again, you can easily retrieve kites for future adventures for use again and again.
+Unlike latex balloon release events at birthday parties where you’ll never see the balloons again, you can easily retrieve kites for future adventures for use again and again.
 As such, kites top our list of eco-friendly alternatives to balloons.

 Like kites, pinwheels are inexpensive and can be handmade.
 Patterns for pinwheels that spin with beautiful designs are readily available online.
 Unlike kites, a pinwheel does not require a favorable wind.
 If children or even adult celebrants want to see a handheld pinwheel turn, they can make their own wind by blowing directly on the center of the wheel or whipping it through the air.